Si-ri-sha/Si-ri-sha/README.md

 # Hi there 👋

 I'm **Siri**, an aspiring software developer with a passion for learning and building impactful solutions.
-My journey into coding began with a dream to combine logic and creativity, and now I’m dedicated to mastering software development.
+My journey into coding began with a no dream, and now I’m dedicated to master software development.
 With a keen interest in problem-solving and a drive for continuous improvement, I’m exploring technologies and crafting projects that boasts my knowledge.

 ## 🌟 currently